Do You Have Too Much Stuff? 8 Signs It’s Time to Let Go

 8. You own a storage unit

-Simple Strategies to Avoid Too Much Stuff
+How to Stop Accumulating Too Much Stuff

 - One in, one out rule.
 Before bringing more items into your home, take something out first.
 A quick daily or weekly declutter will help with this.